Update: As of August 4, inexpensive rooms were still available in:

 All hotels in western Nebraska seem to be completely booked.
 But if you stay in Rapid City, it’s a 156 mile drive south on US 385 to Alliance, NE, which is right on the center of the eclipse’s path.
 As of June 20, rooms were available in this hotel for about $76 a night:

 From Topeka, you can drive north about a hundred miles on US 75 to the path of totality.
 There might be heavy traffic on US 75, due to this area being the closest route for most of Texas and Oklahoma.
+Other north-south highways are available, so bring a map and be prepared to use alternate routes.
 Rooms are also available in nearby Manhattan, KS, and Junction City, KS.
 The following Topeka hotel has rooms available for under $40:

 From Omaha, drive west 53 miles on Interstate 80 to Lincoln.
 For best viewing, you can continue on Interstate 80 to Grand Island, or head south on US 77 to Beatrice.
 Another option from Omaha is to drive south on Interstate 29 toward St. Joseph, MO.
 While there will probably be heavy traffic northbound on I-29 from Kansas City and points further south, there will probably be less southbound traffic.
 As of June 20, rooms were available in this hotel for about $50 a night: